canonical/spread-images/README.md

 # About this project

-This project provides a set of tasks and scripts used to create and update images for spread.
+This project provides a set of tasks and scripts used to create and update images used by spread.

-The tasks are organized by backend, beingo google so far the most used.

-This documents shows the examples to add and update all the supported images.
+This documents explains the images matching criteria and shows the examples to add and update all the supported images.

 # Google Backend

-The following sections show how to create new images and how to update them to be used to run the snapd test suite.
+The following sections explain the images matching criteria used on gce and show how to create/update images used to run the snapd test suite.

+## Image matching criteria

+The criteria used to match images on google backend is defined by the following criteria:

+The system name in the spread.yaml is used by default to match the image in gce, but the image property can be used instead as in the following example:

+	- ubuntu-14.04-64:
+        image: ubuntu-os-cloud/ubuntu-1404-lts

+To select the project, when it is provided in the image property, then it is used, oterwise computeengine will be used by default and if there is not match it will retry with these projects: "ubuntu-os-cloud", "centos-cloud", "debian-cloud", "opensuse-cloud", "freebsd-org-cloud-dev".

+To select the image, first it is considered exact matches on name, next is considered exact matches on family and otherwise use term matching.
+Terms matching method matches when all the single terms of the image name used in the spread.yaml are contained in the description of an image.
+See this example:

+	- ubuntu-16.04-64

+	will match by description with the following image on computeengine project:

+	name: ubuntu-1604-64-v20180628
+	family: ubuntu-1604-64
+	description: Ubuntu 16.04 64 bits

+The images to be matched are ordered by creation date (latest first).

+## Naming images on computeengine

+The criteria for naming images on computeengine project follows the rule:

+	name: <osname>-<version>-<arch>-v<date>
+	family: <osname>-<version>-<arch>
+	description: <osname> <version> <arch> bits + <extras>

+When it is possible (based on gce naming restrictions) we match images by family (system name in the spread.yaml and the family of the desired image), this guarantees that when an image is updated (the date in the name changes) so we automatically will use the last image published for that family.

+When there is not match by family, the match is done by description.

+## Base images

+Base images are images with no any dependency or extra configuration, just the settings needed to boot on gce.
+Those images are used as baed to create final images with test dependencies which are used for snapd test suite.

+Some base images are created as part of the computeengine projects and others are used from other projects like ubuntu-os-cloud.

+The criteria for naming base images on computeengine project follows the rule:

+	name: <osname>-<version>-<arch>-base-v<date>
+	family: <osname>-<version>-<arch>-base
+	description: Base Image

+To create a base image there are a set of tasks described on the following section "Add new image", to create a final image also there are a set of tasks described on the following section "Update image".

 ## Add new images

+### Amazon Linux 2

+Command to update the image:

+    spread google:ubuntu-16.04-64-base:tasks/google/add-amazon-linux-2

+Image metadata generated:

+    IMAGE="amazon-linux-2-64-base-v$(date +'%Y%m%d')"
+    FAMILY="amazon-linux-2-64-base"
+    DESCRIPTION="Base image"

+The generated image has not the snapd test dependencies.

 ### Arch Linux